podnov/queryinfo/README.md

 Entity resolution and walking is enabled by a [QueryInfoEntityContextRegistry](jpa/src/main/java/com/evanzeimet/queryinfo/jpa/entity/QueryInfoEntityContextRegistry.java).
 This registry contains [QueryInfoEntityContext](jpa/src/main/java/com/evanzeimet/queryinfo/jpa/entity/QueryInfoEntityContext.java)s for each entity that's in-scope for the QueryInfo environment and allows queries for one entity to find the appropriate contexts for joined entities.

+### QueryInfoBean

+JPA criteria query execution is performed by a query bean.
+The [AbstractQueryInfoBean](jpa/src/main/java/com/evanzeimet/queryinfo/jpa/bean/AbstractQueryInfoBean.java) is the heavy-lifter that glues all the parts together.
+There are convenience generic versions depending on how you want to deserialize your query results.
+The [DefaultEntityQueryInfoBean](jpa/src/main/java/com/evanzeimet/queryinfo/jpa/bean/entity/DefaultEntityQueryInfoBean.java) is useful when you're querying an entity and want instances of that entity returned.
+The [DefaultTupleQueryInfoBean](jpa/src/main/java/com/evanzeimet/queryinfo/jpa/bean/tuple/DefaultTupleQueryInfoBean.java) is useful when you need to do some sort of custom tuple deserialization.

+### QueryInfoBeanContext

+A [QueryInfoBeanContext](jpa/src/main/java/com/evanzeimet/queryinfo/jpa/bean/QueryInfoBeanContext.java) is a container for the parts that need to be glued together (or the part factories).
+QueryInfoBeanContexts contain all of the queryinfo state necessary for the QueryInfoBean to perform a query and return results.